-Research
+5. Research in Homeopathy

+Research into the basic science, clinical research and some practice-based research has been prevalent in Homeopathy for a number of decades.
+Only recently however, has it been perceived as critical to the skills and competencies of practitioners that basic research skills be taught as a part of a school curriculum.

+Competencies

-Homeopaths demonstrate familiarity and understanding of current homeopaths and health sciences research as well as research in the as it pertains to homeopathy and its guiding theories and mechanism.
-Homeopathic practitioners demonstrate a understanding of how to evaluate research in homeopathy and are able to weigh the value of research they are reading.
+Homeopaths demonstrate familiarity and understanding of current homeopaths and health sciences research as well as research in the basic sciences (exploration of the mechanism of action) as it pertains to homeopathy and its guiding theories and mechanism.
+Homeopathic practitioners demonstrate a foundational understanding of how to evaluate research in homeopathy and are able to weigh the value of research they are reading.
 This includes:

+Demonstrate familiarity with contemporary basic science research on homeopathic medicines and their biological action.

+Demonstrate the ability to comprehend and evaluate trade and journal articles describing homeopathic and medical research studies, as well as community science research in homeopathy - Peer reviewed, published research papers on provings and other relevant research such as Clinical Outcomes Research, Practice Based outcomes research, Observational Research and Educational Research

+Employ basic practitioner research techniques in daily homeopathic practice and when implementing practice audits.

+Educational Standards

 Homeopathic educational programs provide students with a basic understanding of the principles of how to interpret research - homeopathic, medical, and other, including the following topics:

+Relevant research methodologies including clinical trials, outcomes studies and case reports.

+Review of the most significant landmark historical studies contributing to the body of research in homeopathy

-Research
+Contemporary Research

-Clinic
+Clinical research developments

-Basic science research document the action of high dilutionsSurveys of practice patterns
+Basic science research developments that document the action of high dilutions and the mechanism of action of remedies

+Surveys of practice patterns

-regarding the completeness of the Repertory proving and clinical experience.
+Critical evaluation regarding the degree of completeness of the Repertory (compared to proving information and clinical experience)

+Outcome studies

+Case reports and case series

+Community science research evaluating demographics, cost and efficacy of homeopathic practice within the homeopathic community through surveys and other tools.

+Appropriate research tools and techniques that can be used to enhance homeopathic practice.

-Repertory
+The Repertory in Homeopathy

 In homeopathy, a repertory is a book or other textual format that provides, in effect, an index to the materia medica.
-It lists symptoms or attributes of an individual the homeopathic remedies that are commonly associated with that symptom or attribute.
+It lists for specific symptoms or attributes of an individual, the homeopathic remedies that are commonly associated with that symptom or attribute.
 There are many repertories, some general, some limited to specific organs or disease conditions.
 Many repertories are organized in a hierarchy created by James T. Kent, but there are other repertories organized in other ways.
 Most repertories list remedies in a way that helps identify which remedies have been most strongly or typically associated with a particular symptom (often with a 1 to 3 ranking).
+An accurate repertory chart points the homeopath to materia medica and the provings to make a clinical decision.

-The advantage of using a repertory is that it provides a quick way to identify which remedies may be most closely associated with a particular symptom of a specific client without having to search through the materia medica. here are several recognized disadvantages.
+The advantage of using a repertory is that it provides a quick way to identify which remedies may be most closely associated with a particular symptom of a specific client without having to search through the materia medica.
+There is no way that the millions of symptoms contained in materia medica can be cognitively retained.
+But there are several recognized disadvantages.
 The index is not complete and may contain errors.
-Also, some of the symptom language in earlier repertories, like Kent’s, is archaic and may reflect terminology, medical knowledge, and cultural biases of that earlier era. omputer software has helped repertories to evolve and has provided ways to search materia medica. , basic repertory skills must be mastered by all homeopaths
+Also, some of the symptom language in earlier repertories, like Kent’s, is archaic and may reflect terminology, medical knowledge, and cultural biases of that earlier era.
+Computer software specific to the practice of homeopathy has helped repertories to evolve and has provided other ways to search materia medica.
+Advanced repertory skills must be mastered by all homeopaths.

 Competencies